blog posts

 } while (testExpression);

 The body of the do… while loop is executed once (before checking the condition).
-In the next series, the condition is checked.
+The condition is checked in the next series.

-If the condition is evaluated correctly, the code inside the body of the loop is executed, and the condition is evaluated again.
+If the condition is evaluated correctly, the code inside the loop’s body is executed, and the condition is re-evaluated.
 This process continues until the condition is considered incorrect.

 When the condition is false, the do… while loop ends.